Novavax COVID-19 Vaccine Adjuvanted (Nuvaxovid™XBB.1.5)

-Novavax COVID-19 Vaccine (Nuvaxovid™XBB.1.5) (CovoVax™) (NVX-CoV2373) (NVX-CoV2601) was the first protein-based vaccine engineered from the genetic sequence of the SARS-CoV-2 beta coronavirus.
-The COVID-19 (SARS-CoV-2 rS [Recombinant, adjuvanted)) the vaccine was created using Novavax's proprietary nanoparticle technology, Matrix-M™, an adjuvant to enhance immune responses and stimulate high levels of neutralizing antibodies.
-Matrix-M adjuvant has demonstrated a potent and well-tolerated effect by stimulating the entry of antigen-presenting cells into the injection site and enhancing antigen presentation in local lymph nodes, boosting immune response and helping an immunized person make antibodies against the coronavirus.
+Novavax Inc.'s COVID-19 Vaccine (Nuvaxovid™XBB.1.5 dispersion for injection) (CovoVax™) (NVX-CoV2373) (NVX-CoV2601) was the first protein-based vaccine engineered from the genetic sequence of the SARS-CoV-2 beta coronavirus.
+As of March 2024, Novavax's vaccine is the only non-mRNA COVID-19 vaccine available in the United States (U.S.) The COVID-19 vaccine was created using Novavax's proprietary nanoparticle technology, Matrix-M™, an adjuvant to enhance immune responses and stimulate high levels of neutralizing antibodies.
+Matrix-M has demonstrated a potent and well-tolerated effect by stimulating the entry of antigen-presenting cells into the injection site and enhancing antigen presentation in local lymph nodes, boosting immune response and helping an immunized person make antibodies against the coronavirus.

-Novavax Inc.'s vaccines are genetically engineered using three-dimensional nanostructures of recombinant proteins critical to disease pathogenesis.
-For example, the COVID-19 vaccine creates an engineered baculovirus containing a modified coronavirus spike protein gene.
-The baculovirus then infects a culture of Sf9 moth cells, which generate and display the spike protein on their cell membranes.
-Next, the spike proteins are harvested and assembled onto a synthetic lipid nanoparticle of about 50 nanometers, each displaying up to 14 spike proteins.
+Novavax's vaccines are genetically engineered using three-dimensional nanostructures of recombinant proteins critical to disease pathogenesis.
+The baculovirus infects a culture of Sf9 moth cells, which generate and display the spike protein on their cell membranes.
+Next, the spike proteins are harvested and assembled onto a synthetic lipid nanoparticle about 50 nanometers, each displaying up to 14 spike proteins.

 NVX-CoV2373 Vaccine U.S. FDA Authorizations